walidelnozahy/cloud/docs/workflows/cloning.md

 > cd app-name

-# Start your personal instance replicating the exact environment with staging
+# Start your developer sandbox replicating the exact environment with staging
 > cloud

 # After fixing the issue, make your colleagues verify that it's solved on a preview instance